johnhenry/forsnaken/architecture.md

 The **game loop** and the **renderer** are directly connected in that **game loop** must yield objects that the **renderer** "understands".

-In this game, we use a shared event model to achieve this, but this could also be achieved in other ways including a type system.
+In this game, we use a shared event model to achieve this could be augmented or replaced with a type system.

 Modules in the "./SnakeGame/events/" folder are shared by both the **game loop** and the **renderer**.
 Following principals of "separation of concerns", they are otherwise decoupled.